-Although students are responsible for their own housing arrangements, where applicable Studio Arts can assist in finding nearby rental housing at no cost to students.
-Rentals in our area range from as low as \$750 per month for a studio to as high as \$2,500 per month for multiple bedroom houses and apartments.
+Studio Arts has no dormitory facilities under its control.
+Students are responsible for their own housing arrangements.
+Where applicable Studio Arts can assist in finding nearby rental housing at no cost to students.
+Rentals in our area range from as low as \$750 per month for a shared studio or room to as high as \$3,500 per month for multiple bedroom houses and apartments.